StingraySoftware/HENDRICS/docs/index.rst

 Since HENDRICS 8.0
 ~~~~~~~~~~~~~~~~~~

+- ``HENfspec`` can calculate power spectra in parallel, over MPI or Python
+  multiprocessing (see :mod:`hendrics.parallel`), which makes long observations
+  tractable on a cluster or on all the cores of a laptop
+- ``HENfake`` accepts a ``--seed``, so simulated data sets are reproducible
 - Many bug fixes in HENDRICS, including parameter passing in Z_n statistics, invalid coordinate handling,
   Numba compatibility, TOA fitting initialization
 - Improvements to OGIP format handling, imageio warnings, and log file management